cianeastwood/qrm/LinearRegression/README.md

 ## Acknowledgements

-This repo structure was based on the structure of [Linear unit-tests for invariance discovery](https://github.com/facebookresearch/InvarianceUnitTests).
+This repo structure was based on that of
+[Linear unit-tests for invariance discovery](https://github.com/facebookresearch/InvarianceUnitTests).